cunarist/rinf/README.md

 ## 🎮 Demo

-Check out the [demo](https://rif-example.cunarist.com/) running on the web to experience the exceptional speed and performance of this combination of Dart and Rust.
+Visit the [demo](https://rif-example.cunarist.com/) running on the web to experience the smoothness and delightfulness that comes from the combination of Flutter and Rust.

 ## 🖥️ Platform Support